Amrutha Suresh: Music

-Coming from a musician's family, she used to perform at stage shows during her childhood.
+She comes from a musician's family, she used to perform at stage shows during her childhood.
 While studying in eighth standard, she has been a child singer in Nadirshah's stage shows.
 In 2007, Amrutha contested in the second season of reality television singing competition Idea Star Singer on Asianet, she was one of the popular contestants on the show.
 It helped her foray into film industry.
 Since then, she has sung playback in a number of Malayalam films.
 Pulliman was her debut film as playback singer, composed by Sharreth.
 Her rendition of the song "Munthirpoo" from the film Aagathan (2010) was well received.

 She sang "Kannu Karuthu" for music director Sharreth in his album Strawberry Theyyam (2014) which was a blend of folk and western orchestration, the song was particularly praised in the 9-track album.
 In 2014, Amritha founded the music band Amrutam Gamay.
 Amritha and her sister Abhirami Suresh are the lead vocalists of the band.
 The band performed internationally at gigs within six months of its formation.
 The band handles all kinds of genres, including Indian, western, folk, classical, or rock.
-The band's cover version of Israeli folk song "Hava Nagila" sang by Amritha was popular among the global Jewish community.
+The band's cover version of Israeli folk song "Hava Nagila" sung by Amritha was popular among the global Jewish community.
 The song gave her much appreciations.
 In 2015, Amritha and Abhirami wrote and composed multiple original songs for their band, including "Katturumbu", "Ayyayo", and "Harps of Peace".

 In 2017, Amrutha released her first single, "Anayathe", which featured herself and was a tribute to motherhood and women.
 The song was positively received and garnered attention for its theme.
 After its release, Amritha got acting offers from some Tamil films, but she refused as she was not seeing herself as an actress at the time.
 She was also approached by a Canadian production company for an English film.
 In the same year, she began presenting the musical talk show Suno Melodies on Radio Suno 91.7 as a celebrity radio jockey.
 Amritha along with Abhirami composed, sang and acted in the title song of the film Crossroad that year.
 It was their debut composition in a film and was composed in a short notice.
 It was followed by a single in the film Aadu 2 (2017), titled "Aadu 2 – Success Song".

 In 2019, she sang "Minni Minni" in the film June which was well received.
 For the song, she was nominated for the Mazhavil Music Award for Best Female Singer.
 In the same year, Amritha sang the first of the three music videos in DJ Savyo's Destiny, an experimental album which used Shiva mantra in the backdrop of electronic dance music.
 That year she also signed a project with Swedish musician Neil Luckz, who contacted her after watching her music video Ohm Nama Shivaya; she is working on six English songs for the project.
 In 2019, she sang a song in the children's film Sullu composed by Abhirami.